 During the lease term in Baileys Crossroads

-During lease, the rental property belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Baileys Crossroads, the tenant must allow us to come into the rental property.
-Some justifiable reasons to access rental home are to:
+During tenancy, the rental home belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental in Baileys Crossroads, the tenant must allow us to access the rental.
+Some solid reasons to go into rental home are to:

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental property.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Baileys Crossroads.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental property.
+However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Baileys Crossroads.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a good archive for property owners in Baileys Crossroads
+a good reference for rental investors in Baileys Crossroads

-- Before you rent out your rental property in Baileys Crossroads
+- Before you move a tenant into your rental property in Baileys Crossroads

 - Collections and evictions